Skip to content

 # deleting

-logger.debug(f"Deleted {result.rowcount} rows from the alarms_def table")
+logger.debug(f"Deleted {self._perfdb.conn.rowcount} rows from the alarms_def table")

 get(object_models=None, data_source_types=None, alarm_ids=None, match_alarm_id_on='manufacturer_id', filter_type='and', output_type='DataFrame')